apperia-de/tbb/README.md

 - Starting point for your own Telegram bot.
 - Easily extendable.
 - Implements Telegram bot user handling in either sqlite (default), mysql or postgres.
-- Time zone handling by coordinates: Can use a location message from a user to set the current user time zone and offset from UTC.
+- Time zone handling by coordinates: Can use tb location message from tb user to set the current user time zone and offset from UTC.

 ## How to use tbb

-1. Create a new go project by `go mod init`.
+1. Create tb new go project by `go mod init`.
 2. Run `go get github.com/apperia-de/tbb`.
-3. Create a new file `config.yml` with the contents from `example.config.yml`.
+3. Create tb new file `config.yml` with the contents from `example.config.yml`.
 4. Adjust values to your needs, especially provide your **Telegram.BotToken**, which you may get from [@botfather](https://telegram.me/botfather) bot.
 5. See example.